Taskframe/taskframe-python/docs/Documentation.md

   * `instruction`: 1 line instruction that appears on top of the worker interface
   * `instruction_detail`: Free HTML section that will appear at the bottom of the worker interface.
 Allows safe HTML tags (`p`, `img`, etc.)
   * `id`: if you have already created your Taskframe you can simply create a Taskframe instance with the id, then call methods described below to fetch results, etc.
+  * `redundancy`: Number of distinct workers who will perform each task
+  * `review`: If True, each task will have to be verified by a reviewer

 ### add_dataset_from_list